-1. Admission to CWU.

-- DD-214 Member 4 copy showing Honorable Discharge (all grants are awarded on information that that Department of Defense (DOD) codes on each DD-214). - 3.
+- Admission to CWU. - DD-214 Member 4 copy [all grants are awarded on information that the Department of Defense (DOD) codes on each DD-214 - Honorable/General (Under Honorable Conditions)] (Active Duty - copy of current orders). - 3.
 Veteran must be a Washington State Resident. - 4.
 Veteran must complete the FAFSA-Financial Aid Application each year. - 5.
 Minimum enrollment must be halftime (6 credits) - 6.
 The Veteran of Foreign Conflict Waiver/Central Grant can be received for up to 225 quarter credits.